-The Company currently depends on Seiko Epson, a Japanese company, for the manufacture of all of its finished silicon wafers, and anticipates depending on UMC, a Taiwanese company, and a joint venture formed with UMC and other semiconductor companies for the manufacture of a portion of its finished silicon wafers.
-In addition, after wafer manufacturing is completed and each wafer is tested, products are assembled by subcontractors in South Korea and the Philippines.
+The Company currently depends on Seiko Epson, a Japanese company, for the manufacture of all of its finished silicon wafers, and anticipates depending on UMC and UICC, both Taiwanese companies, for the manufacture of a portion of its finished silicon wafers.
+In addition, after wafer manufacturing is completed and each wafer is tested, products are assembled by subcontractors in South Korea, the Philippines and Malaysia.
 Although the Company's subcontractors have not recently experienced any serious work stoppages, the social and political situations in these countries can be volatile, and any prolonged work stoppages or other disruptions in the Company's ability to manufacture and assemble its products would have a material adverse effect on the Company's results of operations.
 Furthermore, economic risks, such as changes in currency exchange rates, tax laws, tariffs, or freight rates, or interruptions in air transportation, could have a material adverse effect on the Company's results of operations.